On Camera Lab

 I want to make sure that what you are doing in the room is great.
 But I also want to be certain it translates into the audition clips that directors and producers will likely watch from a busy set, in between takes.
 This is why we focus just as much on reviewing clips as we do on the work in the room.
 Your work must stand up later, too.

-Each week, I will review your footage and send you notes on your work.
+Each week, I will send your footage and encourage you to review and reflect on your performance.
 This will give you an opportunity to make adjustments for your next class and continue growing outside the classroom.

 Class size is limited, to ensure quality work.

 While everyone is encouraged to apply, this class will most benefit actors with some level of previous training.
-On Camera Lab is the perfect next step for actors who have completed Put Your Signature on the Role.
+On Camera Lab is the perfect next step for actors who have completed conservatory training, university training, or other comprehensive actor development programs .

 Applications are due by the third Monday of each month.
 Currently enrolled actors receive priority—new applicants are added to a waitlist, and invited into class when spots are available.